Frequently asked questions

 2.16 Is there a recommended number of partners to be involved in a project?Published on:

 There is no specific requirement concerning the maximum number of partners to be involved in a project since this depends on the objectives of the activities and results to be achieved.
-However, to ensure smooth management of a project, the Joint Operational Programme (see paragraph 4.4) foresees that for standard projects, the maximum recommended number of organizations to be involved in a partnership is 10 (meaning the Applicant and 9 partners).
+However, to ensure smooth management of a project, the Joint Operational Programme (see paragraph 4.4) foresees that for strategic projects, the maximum recommended number of organizations to be involved in a partnership is 10 (meaning the Applicant and 9 partners).

 2.17 Is there a minimum number of organizations to be involved in a partnership?Published on: